jpcano/radarplot/README.md

 ### Notes

-The first time that tyhe CIKM constructor is executed will take some time to generate the index file train.index.
+The first time that the CIKM constructor is called it will take some time to generate the file `train.index`.
-The next calls to that constructor will detect the index file and it will use it to speed up the random access to the images.
+The next calls to that constructor will detect the index file and they will use it to speed up the random access to the images.

 ### More examples

-You can have a look to the project [radarweb](https://github.com/jpcano/radarweb).
+You can have a look at the project [radarweb](https://github.com/jpcano/radarweb).
 It implements a client that uses this library to generate this [web](http://jesus.engineer/radarweb).

 Tests
 -----